theeye-io-team/theeye-supervisor/README.md

 ## Workarounds

+###Logs
 For easier logs read you can run: docker-compose up > /tmp/someArchive and then tail -f /tmp/someArchive | grep --line-buffered

+###Robomongo
+Download the lastest robomongo version, which is available at https://robomongo.org/

 ## Supervisor-API-Documentation